Меню:

 --show_progress (BOOST_TEST_SHOW_PROGRESS)

-Mocking frameworks in C++
+Mocking frameworks for C++

 There are different mocking frameworks for C++ — Google C++ mocking framework, HippoMocks, AMOP, Turtle, etc. Google mocking framework is currently most advanced and actively supported, so we'll use it in our example — other frameworks provide similar functionality.